Beyond Losses Reweighting: Empowering Multi-Task Learning via the Generalization Perspective: Implementation Details

+- CityScapes\textsuperscript{\ref{note1}} has 19 classes of street-view images, which are coarsened into 7 categories to create two tasks: semantic segmentation and depth estimation.

-Two datasets used in this problem are \textit{CityScapes} and \textit{NYUv2}.
-Similar to \cite{navon2022multi}, all images in the CityScapes dataset are resized to 128 × 256 to speed up training process.
-We follow the exact protocol in \cite{navon2022multi} for implementation.
-Specifically, SegNet \cite{badrinarayanan2017segnet} is adopted as the architecture for the backbone and Multi-Task Attention Network MTAN \cite{liu2019end} is applied on top of it.
-We train each method is trained for 200 epochs using Adam optimizer \cite{kingma2014adam} with an initial learning rate of $1e-4$ and reduce it to $5e-5$ after 100 epochs.
-We use a batch size of 2 for NYUv2 and of 8 for CityScapes.
+Similar to \citep{navon2022multi}, all images in the NYUv2 dataset are resized to $288 \times 384$ while all images in the CityScapes dataset are resized to $128 \times 256$ to speed up the training process.
+We follow the exact protocol in \citep{navon2022multi} for implementation.
+Specifically, SegNet \citep{badrinarayanan2017segnet} is adopted as the architecture for the backbone and Multi-Task Attention Network MTAN \citep{liu2019end} is applied on top of it.
+We train each method for 200 epochs using Adam optimizer \citep{kingma2014adam} with an initial learning rate of $1e^{-4}$ and reduce it to $5e^{-5}$ after 100 epochs.
+We use a batch size of 2 for NYUv2 and 8 for CityScapes.
 The last 10 epochs are averaged to get the final results, and all experiments are run with three random seeds.
+More details can be found in the public source code.